Exact Foldy-Wouthuysen transformation of the Dirac-Pauli Hamiltonian in the weak-field limit by the method of direct

 \subsection{Weak-field limit}

 When the external electromagnetic field is weak enough, we expect that the FW transformed Hamiltonian exists and agrees with the classical Hamiltonian given by \eqnref{H cl}--\eqnref{H spin} except for some quantum corrections that have no classical correspondence.
 By denoting the Dirac or Dirac-Pauli Hamiltonian as $\tilde{\calH}(\phi,\mathbf{A},\mathbf{E},\mathbf{B})$, the rigorous mathematical statement reads as follows.
-The $4\times4$ unitary matrix $\tilde{U}$ exists such that the linear-field limit defined as
+The $4\times4$ unitary matrix $\tilde{U}$ exists such that the \emph{formal} linear-field limit defined as

-is block-diagonal and in agreement with the classical counterpart, even though $\tilde{\calH}$ itself might not be diagonalizable.
-Physically, this means the particle-antiparticle separation remains legitimate when the electromagnetic filed is weak enough so that the energy interacting with electromagnetic fields does not exceed the Dirac energy gap.
+is block-diagonal and in agreement with the classical counterpart, even though $\tilde{\calH}$ itself might not be exactly diagonalizable.
+Physically, this means the particle-antiparticle separation remains legitimate when the electromagnetic field is weak enough so that the energy interacting with electromagnetic fields does not exceed the Dirac energy gap.
 It should be noted that while the FW transformed Hamiltonian is only \emph{approximate} from the physical point of view, it is \emph{exact} in the formal limit \eqnref{weak-field limit} from the mathematical point of view.

 As detailed in \cite{Chen2014}, the two special cases in Sections \ref{sec:special case I} and \ref{sec:special case II} in conjunction suggest that, in the weak-field limit, the FW transformed Dirac-Pauli Hamiltonian takes the form